-Box Office: 'Coco' Wins as 'Star Wars: The Last Jedi' Waits in the Wings
+Box Office: 'Coco' wins as 'Star Wars: The Last Jedi' waits in the wings

-LOS ANGELES, Dec 10 (Variety.com) - With anticipation building for “Star Wars: The Last Jedi,” Disney-Pixar’s animated comedy “Coco” handily won its third straight crown at a moderate North American box office with $18.3 million at 3,748 sites.
+LOS ANGELES (Variety.com) - With anticipation building for “Star Wars: The Last Jedi,” Disney-Pixar’s animated comedy “Coco” handily won its third straight crown at a moderate North American box office with $18.3 million at 3,748 sites.

 “Coco” joined “The Hitman’s Bodyguard,” “Fate of the Furious” and “Split” as 2017 titles to top the domestic box office for three weekends in a row.
 The major studios have held off on any new openings since the Thanksgiving holiday but that changes on the evening of Dec.
 14 when previews start for Disney-Lucasfilm’s “The Last Jedi” amid expectations of an opening weekend in the $200 million range.

 There was a single wide opening this weekend with Broad Green Pictures’ final movie, “Just Getting Started,” showing little traction with moviegoers with $3.2 million at 2,146 locations.
-“Just Getting Started,” an action comedy starring Morgan Freeman and Tommy Lee Jones, wound up in 10th place behind A24’s sixth weekend of awards contender “Lady Bird” with $3.5 million at 1,557 venues.
+“Just Getting Started,” a poorly reviewed action comedy starring Morgan Freeman and Tommy Lee Jones, wound up in 10th place behind A24’s sixth weekend of awards contender “Lady Bird” with $3.5 million at 1,557 venues.

-The fourth weekend of Warner Bros.-DC Entertainment’s superhero team-up “Justice League” finished with about half of “Coco” with $9.6 million at 3,508 locations.
+The fourth weekend of Warner Bros.-DC Entertainment’s superhero team-up “Justice League” finished with just over half of “Coco” with $9.6 million at 3,508 locations with a 42% decline.
 “Justice League” has taken in $212.1 million in 24 days and is the 10th biggest movie of 2017 -- but it’s also the lowest performer among the five DC Extended Universe movies.
 “Wonder Woman” had hit $318 million domestically at the 24-day point in June.

 “Justice League” has gone past $600 million worldwide with an international total of $401 million.
 Its performance pushed Warner Bros. past the $5 billion mark worldwide for 2017.
 The studio announced Sunday that it’s become the first studio to cross the $2 billion mark for the year, led by “Wonder Woman” with $412 million and “It” with $327 million.